-Vello 2.5mm Remote Shutter Release Cable for Cameras with 2.5mm Sub-Mini Connections
+Vello 2.5mm Remote Shutter Release Cable II for Canon Sub-Mini Cameras

 This Vello 2.5mm Remote Shutter Release Cable is a coiled cable for connecting a Vello remote shutter release receiver or other remote receiver with a 2.5mm jack to select Canon cameras.

 PowerShot: G1 X Mark III, G1 X Mark II, G1 X, G16, G15, G12, G11, G10, SX70 HS, SX50HS